containerbuildsystem/osbs-box/README.md

 `osbs-box` assumes you have your system configured to run `oc cluster up`.

 * Follow [instructions](https://github.com/openshift/origin/blob/master/docs/cluster_up_down.md) for your platform.
-* `osbs-box` assumes a Docker bridge network container subnet of 172.17.0.0/16
+* `osbs-box` assumes a Docker bridge network container subnet of 172.17.0.0/16 and it having set gateway(this is not true on Fedora 26 and older, out of the box docker installations)
 * You will need `docker-compose` in addition to `docker` itself.

 ```